 Michael Cowl Gordon, MD, graduated from the University of Illinois, College of Medicine in 1967.
 After three years of research, and one year of additional training in Pathology, he opened a practice of Family Medicine in 1971 in Madison, Wisconsin.
 His interest in Addiction Medicine was kindled shortly thereafter, and he became Medical Director of both in-patient and out-patient treatment services in 1974 at the Anderson Rehabilitation Hospital in Janesville, Wisconsin, with clinics also in Madison, Edgerton, and Beloit, Wisconsin.

 In 1981 he closed his Family Medicine practice to work in the addiction field full-time.
 However, he maintained his Family Practice Board certification through 2003.
 In 1984 he moved to the Atlanta, Georgia area where he joined the Center for Psychiatry and the Brawner Psychiatric Institute.
 From 1986 to 1994 he directed the adult addiction medicine services at Brawner.
 In 1994 he went into the private practice of Addiction Medicine full-time, and joined the staff of the Ridgeview Institute.
 His office is conveniently located near the I-285/I-75 junction in Northwest Metro Atlanta.
 Doctor Gordon has been certified in Addiction Medicine by the American Society for Addiction Medicine since 1987.
 He is also certified by the American Board of Addiction Medicine.

-Doctor Gordon lives in Marietta, Georgia with his wife, Judy, and four cats, Tiger, Ladybug, Jackson, and Shayna Maidel.
+Doctor Gordon lives in Marietta, Georgia with his wife, Judy, and three cats, Ladybug, Jackson, and Shayna Maidel.
 He is the author of an award-winning novel, Autobiography of a Georgia Cat.
 For more information about Doctor Gordon's novel please visit www.georgiacat.com.